 An on-site inspection

-Current State of Surveillance Measures
+■Current State of Surveillance Disposition

-In order to uncover the actual activities of Aum Shinrikyo (focused on the activities of "Aleph" and a group led by Yamada and "Hikarinowa"), the Agency conducts surveillance of the cult in an appropriate and rigorous manner.
-Investigations and on-site inspections of Aum Shinrikyo have revealed that the cult still maintains a risk of committing an act of indiscriminate mass murder: the cult has increased the number of new followers through recruitment activities that do not mention its name; the cult also has maintained teachings designed to increase the followers' absolute faith in Chizuo Matsumoto, who is the founder of the cult and popularly known as Shoko Asahara.
+In order to uncover the actual activities of so-called Aum Shinrikyo (continuing its activities centered on "Aleph" and the "group led by Yamada" and "Hikari-no-Wa"), the Agency conducts surveillance of the organization in an appropriate and rigorous manner.
+Investigations and on-site inspections of Aum Shinrikyo have revealed that the organization still maintains a risk of committing an act of indiscriminate mass murder: the organization has increased the number of new members through recruitment activities that do not mention its name; the organization also has maintained teachings designed to increase the followers' absolute faith in Chizuo Matsumoto, who is the mastermind of the organization's indiscriminate mass murder and popularly known as Shoko Asahara.

-Contribution to Intelligence
+■Intelligence Contributions

-There are many challenges to the security of Japan and its people, such as North Korea's nuclear and missile development, and abductions of Japanese nationals; China's extensive and rapid modernization of military strength; threats posed by international terrorism and cyber attacks; and proliferation of weapons of mass destruction, that need to be monitored carefully.
-In particular, Japan has repeatedly faced situations of heightened tensions with its neighboring countries regarding the territorial and maritime interests of Japan, and these situations have become matters of great concern to the government and relevant organizations of Japan.
+There are many challenges to the security of Japan and its people, such as North Korea's nuclear and missile development, and abductions of Japanese nationals; China's extensive and rapid modernization of military strength; threats posed by international terrorism and cyber attacks; and proliferation of weapons of mass destruction; information theft by countries of concern, that need to be monitored carefully.
+In particular, Japan has repeatedly faced situations of heightened tensions with its neighboring countries regarding the territorial and maritime interests of Japan, and has also faced challenges in the field of economic security, for instance, advanced technology leaks through various channels and acquisitions by foreign capital of real estate located near critical facilities.
+These situations and challenges have become matters of great concern to the government and relevant organizations of Japan.
 It has become one of the most important missions of the Agency, which is tasked with protecting public security, to collect and analyze relevant information with regard to these challenges, thus contributing to the government's policies by providing relevant organizations, including the National Security Council, with intelligence.

-Initiative for public-private collaboration
+■Efforts toward Public-private Collaboration

-The Agency is strengthening its measures of providing intelligence regarding terrorism, and the Director-General of the Agency delivers lectures for private corporations and economic associations, as well as actively distributes relevant materials such as the "Summary of International Terrorism," which outlines the trends of terrorist groups and their activities in the world.
-The Agency pro-
+The Agency is strengthening its measures of providing intelligence regarding, among other issues, international terrorism, proliferation of materials related to weapons of mass destruction, and information theft by countries of concern, and the Director-General and other officials of the Agency delivers lectures for private corporations and economic as-

+sociations.
+In addition, the Agency actively distributes relevant materials such as the "Handbook of International Terrorism," which outlines the trends of terrorist groups and their activities in the world, thereby calling attention to Japanese nationals travelling abroad.